 Dental cavities form through four main criteria.
 Tooth enamel or dentin, bacteria in the mouth, the consumption of fermentable carbohydrates and frequency of the consumption of fermentable carbohydrates.
 Dental caries forms on the surface of the tooth.

 A tooth structure which has been destroyed due to dental caries cannot be regenerated.
-However, small carious lesions can be remineralized to normality if the oral hygiene is maintained.
+However, small carious lesions can be remineralized to normality if the oral hygiene is maintained through complete Dental Health Care Tips.
 Fluoride is extremely necessary for the remineralization process.
 Topical fluoride can be applied for treatment of small carious lesions.